raysan5/raylib/CONTRIBUTING.md

 - C programming - Can you write/review/test/improve the code?
 - Documentation/Tutorials/Example - Can you write some tutorial/example?
-- Web Development - Can you help [with the web](https://github.com/raysan5/raylib.com)?
+- Web Development - Can you help [with the website](https://github.com/raysan5/raylib.com)?
-- Porting to other platforms - Can you port and compile raylib on another systems?
+- Porting to other platforms - Can you port and compile raylib on other systems?
-- Testing - Can you find some bugs on raylib?
+- Testing - Can you find some bugs in raylib?

 This document contains a set of guidelines to contribute to the project.
 These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull-request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 ### raylib philosophy

  - raylib is a tool to enjoy videogames programming, every single function in raylib should be a tutorial on itself.
  - raylib is SIMPLE and EASY-TO-USE, I tried to keep it compact with a small set of functions, if a function is too complex or is not clearly useful, better not to include it.
  - raylib is open source and free; educators and institutions can use this tool to TEACH videogames programming completely by free.
- - raylib is collaborative; contribution of tutorials / code-examples / bugs-solving / code-comments are highly appreciated.
+ - raylib is collaborative; contribution of tutorials / code examples / bug fixes / code comments are highly appreciated.
  - raylib's license (and its external libs respective licenses) allow using it for commercial products.

 ### Some interesting reads to start with